 In these activities we take a peak at some of the innovations in Aotearoa New Zealand that are currently helping to reduce environmental impacts of fishing and the role that MSC plays internationally in protecting the marine environment.
-The final activities review key learning from all of Topic 4.
-See also slide sets Minimising impacts from fishing (4.4) and Review (4.5).
+The final activities review key learning from this topic.
+See also slide sets Minimising impacts from fishing and Review.